microsoft/react-native-windows-samples/docs/debugging-javascript.md

 | Hermes (Default)  | ✅ | ✅ | ✅ | ✅ |
 | Chakra            | 🟥 | ✅ | 🟥 | 🟥 |

+> **Important:** Some versions of Hermes have a [known issue with direct debugging not showing variable evaluations or breakpoints correctly](https://github.com/microsoft/react-native-windows/issues/12654) that may be fixed, at which point this warning can be removed.
+In the meantime, **we recommend to using Web Debugging with Hermes**.

 > **Important:** Direct Debugging is relatively new and may still have some rough edges, depending on your choice of engine and debugger.
 See [Web vs. Direct Debugging](#web-vs-direct-debugging) for details.

-> **Important:** Some versions of Hermes have a [known issue with direct debugging not showing variable evaluations or breakpoints correctly](https://github.com/microsoft/react-native-windows/issues/12654) that may be fixed, at which point this warning can be removed.

 ### Step 1: Enable Direct Debugging